IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/basic-rsi-strategy.md

     Other keyword arguments are passed to `vectorbtpro.indicators.factory.run_pipeline`.
 ```

-As we see above, we need to at least provide `close`, which can be any numeric time series.
+As we can see above, we need to at least provide `close`, which can be any numeric time series.
-Also, by default, the rolling window is 14 days long and not exponential.
+Also, by default, the rolling window is 14 bars long and uses the Wilder's smoothed moving average.
 Since we want to make decisions using the opening price, we will pass `open_price` as `close`:

 ```pycon